Australia takes steps to strengthen climate and clean energy goals: IEA review

 Australia has yet to complete a comprehensive assessment of climate change impacts on the energy sector outside of .
 The energy sector – from production and generation to transport and distribution – will need to be more resilient to better cope with ever more disruptive storms, flooding, wildfires, and heat waves.
 A national-level energy sector plan that lays out future steps for climate resilience is needed.

 Australia also has the potential to play a key role in providing critical minerals and new technologies for clean energy transitions globally.
 It produces cobalt, rare-earth elements, and lithium, of which it is the single largest producer.
-In 2022, Australia's (HESC) project produced and transported liquified to Japan, the world's first such shipment.
+In 2022, Australia's Energy Supply Chain (HESC) project produced and transported liquified hydrogen to Japan, the world's first such shipment.
 Australia has a broad range of demonstration projects for low-emission hydrogen and carbon capture and storage development, which are also critical for the decarbonisation of industrial sectors where emissions are hardest to reduce.

 See also: John Kerry Urges Swift Action on Climate Change, Emphasizes Transition to Clean Energy is Irreversible